lcalisto/workshop-postgis-raster/README.md

 Schema schema_name and rasters are empty,  you will add tables to them as you advance with the exercises.

+Here is a quick explanation of the attributes and table names you may see:

+Freguesia = Parish

+Concelho = Municipality

+Distrito = District/region

+Ferrovia = Railroad

+Lugares = Places

+Therefore the table ```vectors.porto_freguesias``` has all the parishes that exist in the district of Porto, Portugal.

 Please explore the database before continuing.